emredevsalot/gigachad-maker/README.md

 # Gigachad Maker

-Gigachad Makes helps you create a "Gigachad Meme" video by using the [Remotion](https://github.com/remotion-dev/remotion) library for React framework.
+Gigachad Maker helps you create a "Gigachad Meme" gif by using the [Remotion](https://github.com/remotion-dev/remotion) library for React framework.

 You simply upload 4 images in the "public" folder in your project, and Remotion takes those images and creates a video for you.
 You can then export it as a gif or a video.